5jt/dyalog-cookbook/manuscript/13 Windows Services.md

 ## Testing the Service

-We have test cases that tell us the 'business logi'" of `MyApp` works just fine.
+We have test cases that tell us the "business logig" of `MyApp` works just fine.
 What we also need are tests that it runs fine as a Service as well.

 Since the two test scenarios are only loosely related we want to keep those tests separate.
 It is easy to see a way: testing the Service means assembling all the needed stuff, installing the Service, carrying out the tests and finally un-installing the tests and cleaning up.